ajaygtm/Moneyballing-Bank-Marketing/README.md

   The algorithms were assessed using test accuracy, AUC and F1 Score.
   **Random forest** performed the best among the four algorithms with **87.41% test accuracy, 71.08% AUC and 0.4723 F1 Score**

-  R codes for the implementation of all the boave algorithms and the prediction are provided in the [prediction folder.](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/tree/master/prediction)
+  R codes for the implementation of all the above algorithms and the prediction are provided in the [prediction folder.](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/tree/master/prediction)

 ## Result